jotaoncode/threejs-learning/README.md

 express static content is inside of public.

+### Start playing with the projects

+run the installation with

+$ npm i

+run nodemon to start the server that refresh each time we make changes on the public folder

+$ nodemon server.js

 ### First project

 So the first project is very basic one that comes from the mrdoob repo of threejs, to see that all is good and running as expected.